luisdelaye/Mexstrain/README.md

 You can find the coordinates from Ciudad Juarez through its [Wikipedia](https://es.wikipedia.org/wiki/Ciudad_Juárez) page of the city and then clicking on its geographic coordinates: [31°44′18.89″N 106°29′13.25″W](https://geohack.toolforge.org/geohack.php?language=es&pagename=Ciudad_Juárez&params=31.739444444444_N_-106.48694444444_E_type:city).
 This will take you to a GeoHack page where you can find the coordinates in decimal.
 You will need to do the same for all names you add to color_ordering.tsv.

 Now we will fix another name.
 In some occasions the geographic locality is in metadata.tsv and in color_ordering.tsv (and in lat_longs.tsv), but it is written in a different language or the name in metadata.tsv has some typos.
-Lets take a look at the first one of the list: 'Aguascalientes / Pabello de A'.
+Lets take a look at: 'Aguascalientes / Pabello de A'.
 If you google 'Aguascalientes Pabello de A' you will find that 'Pabello de A' refers to a small city named 'Pabellón de Arteaga' in the State of 'Aguascalientes'.
 Therefore, you have to substitute 'Pabello de A' by 'Pabellon de Arteaga' in metadata.tsv.
-To do this, you need to create a text file named substitute.tsv.
-This file will have three columns separated by tabs.
-In the first column, write the most immediante, superior geographic category in which the locality with the wrong name is located (i.e. in this case is 'Aguascalientes').
-In the second column, write the name to be substituted (in this case 'Pabello de A').
-And in the third column write the name that is going to substitute the previous name (in this case 'Pabellon de Arteaga').
-An example of a minimal substitute.tsv file is shown below:
+To do this, open the file substitute_proposal.tsv with a text editor (like [ATOM](https://atom.io)) and find the row containing 'Pabello de A'.
+Then substitute 'Pabello de A' by 'Pabellon de Arteaga' in the third column (do not remove the single quotes nor the spaces between the /).
+Example:

 ```
-Aguascalientes	Pabello de A	Pabellon de Arteaga
+'Pabello de A'  'North America / Mexico / Aguascalientes / Pabello de A'  'North America / Mexico / Aguascalientes / Pabellon de Arteaga'
 ```

+You will do the same for all the names you would like to modify in the metadata.
+The script substitute_names.pl will read this file and will create a new file named outfile.tsv in which the data in the second column will be substituted by the data in the third column.
+In addition to the above, check if 'Pabellon de Arteaga' is in color_ordering.tsv.
+If not, you will have to add this name to color_ordering.tsv and lat_longs.tsv as described above.

+#-----

 The script substitute_names.pl will read this file and will create a new file named outfile.tsv where 'Aguascalientes / Pabello de A' will be substitute by 'aguascalientes / pabellon de arteaga'.
 Don't bother about lowercase names, this will be fixed later.
 Then, you have to add 'Pabellon de Arteaga' to color_ordering.tsv and to lat_longs.tsv.
 Remember, when you modify a name of metadata.tsv you have to check if the new modified name exists in color_ordering.tsv and (lat_longs.tsv).
 If the new name does not exist in these files, you will have to add them.